BarnaTB/StackOverflow-lite/README.md

 ## Deployment

-The pages are live on [github pages](https://barnatb.github.io/StackOverflow-lite/).
+The UI pages are live on [github pages](https://barnatb.github.io/StackOverflow-lite/) and the python app is hosted on [heroku](https://stackoverflow-lite1.herokuapp.com/).
 They, however, have only been tested with Google Chrome and Mozilla Firefox so **no** assurance of perfomance in any other browser can be given.

 ## Built With